 - 3.1 A Development Permit for Operational Works (access and parking works) must be obtained prior to the commencement of any access and parking works on the development site. - 3.2 All access and parking works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works). - 3.3 All car parking and access areas must be paved or sealed to Council's satisfaction.
-Design and construction must be in accordance with the provisions of a Development Permit for Operational Works (access and parking works). - 3.4 All stormwater runoff from the car parking area must be collected and conveyed to the kerb and channel in Kent Street. - 3.5 All vehicles must ingress and egress the development in a forward gear. - 3.6 A minimum of fifteen (15) car parking spaces must be provided on-site in accordance with the approved plans (refer to condition 2.1). - 3.7 A minimum of three (3) car parking spaces must be covered being carpark 1, 2 and 3 as annotated on the site layout plan (refer to condition 2.1).
-The aforementioned spaces must include appropriate advertising or signage for exclusive use by the residential dwellings with each dwelling provided with a minimum of one (1) space dedicated for their exclusive use. - 3.8 A minimum of two (2) bicycle parking spaces within a minimum of a 'Class 3' facility must be constructed and designed in accordance with SC6.4 Bicycle network planning scheme policy, Capricorn Municipal Development Guidelines and Australian Standard AS2890. - 3.9 Universal access parking spaces must be provided on-site in accordance with Australian Standard AS2890.6 "Parking facilities Off-street parking for people with disabilities".
+Design and construction must be in accordance with the provisions of a Development Permit for Operational Works (access and parking works). - 3.4 All vehicular access to and from the development must be via Schoolhouse Street only. - 3.5 All vehicles must ingress and egress the development in a forward gear.

-- 3.10 Parking spaces must be line-marked in accordance with the approved Site Plan (refer to condition 2.1) and in accordance with the Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works). - 3.11 All vehicle operation areas must be illuminated in accordance with the requirements of Australian Standard AS1158 "Lighting for roads and public spaces". - 3.12 All internal pedestrian pathways must be designed and constructed in accordance with Australian Standard AS1428 "Design for access and mobility".
+- 3.6 A minimum of one (1) universal access parking space is to be provided on-site and must be designed and constructed in accordance with Australian Standard AS2890.6 "Parking facilities Off-street parking for people with disabilities". - 3.7 Parking spaces must be line-marked in accordance with the approved Site Plan (refer to condition 2.1) and in accordance with the Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works). - 3.8 All internal pedestrian pathways must be designed and constructed in accordance with Australian Standard AS1428 "Design for access and mobility".

-4.0 SEWERAGE WORKS
+4.0 WATER WORKS